TritonVM/triton-vm/specification/src/processor-table.md

 1. The instruction bit `ib6` is a bit.
 1. The instruction bit `ib7` is a bit.
 1. The padding indicator `IsPadding` is either 0 or 1.
-1. If the current padding row is a padding row and `clk` is not 1, then the clock jump difference lookup multiplicity of the Op Stack Table is 0.
-1. If the current padding row is a padding row and `clk` is not 1, then the clock jump difference lookup multiplicity of the Ram Table is 0.
-1. If the current padding row is a padding row and `clk` is not 1, then the clock jump difference lookup multiplicity of the Jump Stack Table is 0.
+1. If the current padding row is a padding row and `clk` is not 1, then the clock jump difference lookup multiplicity is 0.

 ### Consistency Constraints as Polynomials